josantonius/minecraft-messaging/README.md

 ## Requirements

 - Java 17
-- PaperMC server 1.19.3 or Bukkit/Spigot server compatible with the PaperMC API version used.
+- Purpur server 1.19.3 or Paper/Bukkit/Spigot server compatible with the Purpur API version used.

 ## Installation